 - ‘Tagging’ your team mates (EG: a high five) must be above the water and visible to Support Boats

 - The swimmer wearing the timing tag must cross the timing mats at the finish area

 - Team swimmers can do any number of swims or swim distance – there is no order required

 - Team members are all permitted to complete the final 500m leg in the “Finish Lane’.
 Support Boats are not permitted in this zone.

 - World Series Swims (The Organiser) strongly recommends that all participants (swimmers, paddlers, skippers) are adequately insured for all associated risks on the day of the event.
 The Organiser does not accept liability for personal accidents or property damage resulting from your participation in the event.

-- Every Solo swimmer, Team Captain and Skipper must attend the Safety Briefing on Friday May 29, before the event.
+- Every Solo swimmer, Team Captain and Skipper must attend a Safety Briefing before the event.
 If you are chartering a vessel, the Skipper of that vessel will also need to attend.